SudarshanaSRao/SudarshanaSRao.github.io/_pages/cv.md

  </div>

 ### Student worker at University of Southern California, Los Angeles [October 2022-Present]
+* Researching and implementing **LLM** use cases in **Data Analytics**.
 * Researched and analyzed human interaction with an AI (Nobu) to improve its Automatic Speech Recognition (ASR).
 * Managed the interaction sessions (data collection) by assigning participants to the respective time slots.
 * Project: Speech quality assessment for automatic speech recognition, which **Disney** sponsors.

 * Worked at the Signal Analysis and Interpretation Laboratory (SAIL under the SIPI- Signal and Image Processing Institute) to annotate audio files.
-* These annotations will be used to train a Machine Learning model to identify, classify, and filter out the noise in recorded conversations.
+* These annotations will train a Machine Learning model to identify, classify, and filter out the noise in recorded conversations.
 * This project was funded by **Apple** and appeared at the Interspeech 2023 conference under the research paper title- "Understanding Spoken Language Development of Children with ASD Using Pre-trained Speech Embeddings".

  <div class="flexcontainer">